Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 3.0
 			"Run Speed"				"0.0"

-			// The Mutant Tank throws a rock every time this many seconds passes.
+			// All Mutant Tanks throw a rock every time this many seconds passes.
 			// Note: Default throw interval is 5.0 seconds.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.